timmywebdev/T1A3_TimothyNguyen/README.md

 1. Open your command line and navigate to a directory you wish to run the program from.
 2. Enter the following code into your command line:

     `git clone https://github.com/timmywebdev/TimothyNguyen_T1A3`
+3. Now head to the source folder
-3. To run the application, enter the following code into your command line:
+4. To run the application, enter the following code into your command line:
     `./src/app.sh`
-4. Follow the on screen instructions to play and enjoy!
+5. Follow the on screen instructions to play and enjoy!

 On Virtual Environment (Preferred if you do not want to install dependables locally):

 1. Install python3 if not already installed (<https://www.python.org/downloads>)
 2. Open your command line and navigate to a directory you wish to run the program from.
 3. Enter the following code into your command line:

     `git clone https://github.com/timmywebdev/TimothyNguyen_T1A3`
 4. Activate virtual environment in your chosen path:
     `python3 -m venv /path/to/virtual/environment`